dotnet/corefx/src/System.Net.Http/src/HttpDiagnosticsGuide.md

 Applications typically log outgoing HTTP requests; typically it's done with DelegatingHandler implementation that logs every request.
 However in existing system it may require extensive code changes, since DelegatingHandler needs to be added to HttpClient pipeline every time when new client is created.
 DiagnosticListener instrumentation allows to enable outgoing request tracing with a few lines of code; it also provides context necessary to correlate logs.

+Context is represented as `System.Diagnostics.Activity` class.
+Activity may be started as a child of another Activity and the whole operation is represented with a tree of Activities.
+You can find more details in [Activity User Guide](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md).

+Activity carries useful properties for logging such as Id, start time, Tags, Baggage and parent information.

+Instrumentation ensures `Activity.Current` represents current outgoing request in Write event callbacks (if request is instrumented).
+Consumers **should not** assume `Activity.Current` is accurate in IsEnabled callbacks.

+In microservice environment some context should flow with outgoing requests to correlate telemtry from all services involved in operation processing.
+Instrumentation adds context into the request headers:
+ * Request-Id header with `Activity.Id` value
+ * Correlation-Context header with `Activity.Baggage` key-value pair list in `k1=v1, k2=v2` format

+See [Http Protocol proposal](https://github.com/lmolkova/correlation/blob/master/http_protocol_proposal_v1.md) for more details
+[comment]: TODO: Update link once it's moved

 ## Subscription
 Instrumentation is off by default; to enable it, consumer first needs to subscribe to DiagnosticListener called "HttpHandlerDiagnosticListener".